 The cost of services received outside the Ashe Center, such as emergency room services, is each student's financial responsibility.
-Students are required to purchase medical insurance either through the UCLA-sponsored UCSHIP or other plans that provide adequate coverage.
+Students are required to purchase medical insurance either through UCLA-sponsored UCSHIP or other plans that provide adequate coverage.
 Adequate medical insurance is a condition of registration.
+Students who waive UCSHIP must ensure that they are enrolled in a plan qualified to cover expenses incurred outside of the Ashe Center, and are responsible for knowing the benefits of and local providers for their medical plan.

-Consult the Ashe Center website for specific information on its primary care, women's health, immunization, health clearance, optometry, travel medicine, and mind-body clinics, as well as on dental care available to students at discounted rates.
+Contact the Ashe Center for specific information on its primary care, women's health, immunization, health clearance, optometry, travel medicine, and mindbody clinics, as well as dental care available to students at discounted rates.
+UCSHIP benefits tier structure and coverage information is available on the Ashe Center website

-For emergency care when the Ashe Center is closed, students may obtain treatment at the Ronald Reagan UCLA Medical Center Emergency Room on a fee-for-service basis.
+For emergency care when the Ashe Center is closed, students may obtain treatment at the Ronald Reagan UCLA Medical Center emergency room on a fee-for-service basis.